OpenMS/pyopenms-docs/docs/source/algorithms.rst

     Number of MS2 spectra after merge are 53

-We see that the number of MS2 spectra before and after the merge do not change.
-This means that the hierarchical clustering with single linkage of the basic LC-MS feature (here only RT and M/Z of the precursors) did not produce any clusters (blocks to merge).
+In this example the number of MS2 spectra before and after the merge do not change.
+This means that precursors were to dissimilar in RT and m/z.

 SpectraMerger presents a method ``average`` to average experimental data over neighbouring spectra.
 The block of neighbouring spectra depends on the averaging type: ``gaussian`` or ``tophat``.
 The gaussian type checks for a weight < cutoff value, whereas tophat averages over a range (by default 5 steps left and right from each scan).
 Per default SpectraMerger averages MS1 spectra.